-- 16.Progress to Date: Summarize the progress to date related to asset management, integrated community sustainability planning, or long-term infrastructure planning. - 17.
-Process: What are the key process steps in completing the project? - e.g. public consultation, research, assessment, training. - 18.
-Integration: In what ways does this project integrate with other plans or activities? - 19.
+- 15. Progress to Date: Summarize the progress to date related to overall asset management, integrated community sustainability planning, or long-term infrastructure planning within your community. - 16.
+Process: What are the key steps/stages in completing the project? - e.g. public consultation, research, assessment, training. - 17.
+Integration: In what ways does this project integrate with and/or align plans or activities? - 18.
 Intended Deliverables: What deliverables, outputs or products will result from this project?

 List any policies, practices, plans, or local government documents that will be developed or amended as a result of the project.

-ANNEX C: SAMPLE ONLINE CAPACITY BUILDING APPLICATION FORM

-20.Intended Outcomes: What are the intended benefits that will result from this project?
-Please describe in detail.

-e.g. Improved awareness of asset management, reduction in long term operating costs, increased sustainability, enhancements in overall community health and safety, increased or improved environmental protection, enhanced economic benefits, etc.

-21.Implementation: Is there an anticipated implementation plan for the project?

-If yes, please describe:

-- 22.Capacity: Describe how you plan to provide the appropriate resources required to manage and deliver the project.
-Please describe in detail. - e.g. Internal staffing compliment, External consultant, Training and education, etc. - 23.
-Identify existing risks to the project.

-e.g. Financial, Implementation, Staffing changes or Meeting timelines, etc.
+- 19. Intended Outcomes: What are the intended benefits that will result from this project?
+Please describe in detail. - e.g. Improved awareness of asset management, reduction in long term operating costs, increased sustainability, enhancements in overall community health and safety, increased or improved environmental protection, enhanced economic benefits, identifying current and future housing needs of a municipality or community, etc. - 20.
+Implementation: Is there an anticipated implementation plan for the project?
+If yes, please describe. - 21.
+Capacity: Describe how you plan to provide the appropriate resources required to manage and deliver the project.
+Please describe in detail. - e.g. Internal staffing compliment, External consultant, Training and education, etc. - 22.
+Identify existing risks to the project. - e.g. Financial, Implementation, Staffing changes or Meeting timelines, etc.